 Chapter Twenty-Eight

 Something happened to those previous emperors, Siri thought, walking through the near-endless rooms of the God King’s palace, her servants scuttling behind.
 Something that Bluefingers fears will happen to Susebron.
-It will be dangerous, to both the God King, and myself.
+It will be dangerous, to both the God King and myself.

-Though, she only had Bluefingers’ word on that fact.
-She continued to walk, trailing a hundred tassels of translucent green silk behind her, the makeup of her train.
+Though, she only had Bluefingers’ word.
+She continued to walk, trailing a train made from hundred tassels of translucent green silk behind her.
 The day’s gown was nearly gossamer--she’d chosen it with a blush, then had asked her servants to fetch an opaque slip for her.
 It was still ostentatious.

-She’d stopped caring about that kind of thing.
-There were much more difficult problems that she needed to worry about.
+She’d pretty much stopped caring about that kind of thing.
+There were much more important problems that she needed to worry about.

 The priests do fear that something will happen to Susebron, she thought firmly.
 They are so eager for me to produce an heir.
 They claim it’s about the succession, but they went fifty years without caring.
-They made the treaty with my father, and were willing to wait twenty years to get their bride.
+They were willing to wait twenty years to get their bride from Idris.
 Whatever the danger is, it’s not urgent.

 And yet, the priests act like it is.

 Why would they wait?
-The only thing she could decide upon was that they had wanted a bride of the Royal line so badly that they’d been willing to risk the danger long enough for a daughter to grow old enough.
+Perhaps they’d wanted a bride of the Royal line so badly that they’d been willing to risk the danger long enough for a daughter to grow up.
 Surely they needn’t have waited twenty years, though.
-Vivenna had been old enough to bear children years ago.
+Vivenna could have born children years ago.

-Unless. . .the treaty specified a time, and not an age?
-The king of Idris had twenty years to provide a bride for the God King?
-That would explain why he’d been able to send Siri instead without any real complaints from the Hallandren.
-Gritting her teeth, Siri cursed herself for ignoring her lessons about the treaty and its nature.
-She didn’t really know what the language was.
+Though. . .perhaps the treaty specified a time, and not an age.
+Maybe it just said that the king of Idris had twenty years to provide a bride for the God King.
+That would explain why her father had been able to send Siri instead.
+Gritting her teeth, Siri cursed herself for ignoring her lessons about the treaty.
+She didn’t really know what it said.
 For all she knew, the danger could be spelled out in the document itself.

-Though probably not.
-She just needed more information.
+She needed more information.
 Unfortunately, the priests were indifferent, the servants silent, and Bluefingers, well, he was proving difficult.

 The thought occurred to her just as she finally caught sight of him walking through one of the rooms, writing on his ledger.
 Siri hurried up, her train rustling.
 She’d been asking all over the palace, searching for him, if she could just. . . .